virtual-labs/exp-ga-mimic-coep/experiment/aim.md

 ## Aim
-Interpret GA drawing mimic diagram of a control panel of the process plant under consideration
+Interpret GA (General Arrangement) drawing mimic diagram of a control panel of the process plant under consideration

 ## Objectives
 -	To study various aspects related to General Arrangement drawing of a control panel